Two-dimensional ion trap lattice on a microchip: Results

 To ensure ions can be trapped at a large ion height while maintaining a deep trapping potential using microfabricated ion traps in general and our lattice ion trap specifically a fabrication process that allows for high voltages to be applied was developed.
 This process not only has use for ion trap fabrication but for other microfabricated and microelectromechanical systems (MEMS) devices in general.
 We chose a thick oxide layer thus increasing the path length between the electrodes and the handle layer as well as reducing capacitance between the rf electrode and ground.
 However this would typically only result in a modest increase in breakdown voltage.
 We were able to obtain a much larger increase by using a specialised fabrication process.
 In order to explain this process it is important to note that voltage breakdown will usually occur via insulator surfaces connecting two conductors rather than through the insulator bulk.
-We selected a particular SOI structure that was fabricated by wafer bonding two wafers with 5 $\mu$m thick oxide surfaces to form a 10 $\mu$m thick buried oxide layer.
+We selected a particular SOI structure that was fabricated by wafer bonding two wafers with 5 $\mu$m thick oxide surfaces to form a 10 $\mu$m thick buried oxide layer (see Methods).
 Using a buffered HF etch, lasting $130-140$ minutes, the oxide layer was etched to expose the handle layer.
 As there is an increased etch rate on the interface where the two oxide layers were bonded together a highly anisotropic etch results laterally under the electrodes.
-Rather than obtaining the usual approximately straight etch profile, we were able to obtain the V-shaped undercut as shown in Figs. \ref{design}D and \ref{electrodes1}B. This V-shaped etch profile substantially increases the path length between the electrodes and ground resulting in extremely high breakdown voltages as it increases the effective distance for surface flashover from 10 $\mu$m to up to 120 $\mu$m.
-Electrical flashover measurements were performed on SOI test samples to determine the voltage that can be applied (see Methods).
-The mean flashover voltages were measured to be V$_{dc}$ = 1298(78) V and V$_{rf}$ = 1061(10) V, where the error is the standard deviation.
+Rather than obtaining the usual approximately straight etch profile, we were able to obtain the V-shaped undercut as shown in Fig. \ref{design}D. This V-shaped etch profile substantially increases the path length between the electrodes and ground resulting in extremely high breakdown voltages as it increases the effective distance for surface flashover from 10 $\mu$m to up to 120 $\mu$m.
+Due to the depth of the undercut, the hexagon structure becomes completely detached from the handle layer, supported by the thick surrounding rf edge.
+This greatly reduces the number of potential flashover initiation points, such as sharp points and defects, and aids the improvement in the flashover voltage.
+The finished trap structure can be seen in Fig. \ref{electrodes1}A, with the undercut shown in Fig. \ref{electrodes1}B. Electrical flashover measurements were performed on SOI test samples to determine the voltage that can be applied (see Methods).
+The mean flashover voltages were measured to be $V_{\textrm{dc}}$ = 1300(80) V and $V_{\textrm{rf}}$ = 1061(10) V, where the error is the standard deviation.
 These values are one or two orders of magnitude higher than in previously fabricated microfabricated ion traps \cite{IQT2, britton:173102}.
 In fact these voltages correspond to typical values applied in traditional ion traps made using large metallic rods illustrating the impressive performance of our microchip.